 ONC – Authorized Testing Laboratories (ONC-ATLs)

-Effective December 19, 2016, the ONC Health IT Certification Program: Enhanced Oversight and Accountability Final Rule requires an applicant seeking to participate in the Program as an ONC-Authorized Testing Laboratory (ONC-ATL) to complete and submit an application for authorization to the National Coordinator for Health Information Technology.
-Once authorized, ONC-ATLs may begin testing under the Program.
-Pursuant to 170.511, applicants may seek a scope of authorization for all certification criteria, a subset of the certification criteria (e.g., to support only privacy and security testing), one certification criterion, or a portion of one certification criterion.
+Effective December 19, 2016, the ONC Health IT Certification Program: Enhanced Oversight and Accountability Final Rule requires an applicant seeking to participate in the Certification Program as an ONC-ATL to complete and submit an application for authorization to the National Coordinator for Health Information Technology.
+Once authorized, ONC-ATLs may begin testing under the Certification Program.
+Pursuant to § 170.511, applicants may seek a scope of authorization for all certification criteria, a subset of the certification criteria (e.g., to support only privacy and security testing), one certification criterion, or a portion of one certification criterion.
 Applications may be submitted for review to ONC at any time.

 - Drummond Group